thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-7/index.md

 When we are in the ['Letting Go' perspective](/unlock-your-potential/programs/guide-6), we want to let everyone be who they want to be.
 However, that comes with drawbacks because as we introspect further and learn more about ourselves, we recognize that we have boundaries that can be intruded upon if we allow others to fully express their freedoms.

-We develop the 'Setting Boundaries' perspective as we mature in our understanding that respect for individual freedom includes protecting our own space and peace.
+We develop the 'Boundaries' perspective as we mature in our understanding that respect for individual freedom includes protecting our own space and peace.
 We learn to discern our limits, from our basic dislikes to our absolute deal-breakers, and communicate them effectively.

 It is when we find ourselves in positions of power that we truly shine in this perspective, as we find that our boundaries are being respected by others.